srounce/sinkro/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](./tags).
+For the versions available, see the [tags on this repository](/tags).

 ## Authors

 * **Samuel Rounce** - [srounce](https://github.com/srounce)

-See also the list of [contributors](./contributors) who participated in this project.

 ## License